cran-task-views/MissingData/MissingData.md

     are implemented in `r pkg("VIM", priority = "core")` (which has a Graphical User Interface, VIMGUI, currently archived on CRAN) and `r pkg("naniar")` (which abides by [tidyverse](https://tidyverse.org) principles).
--   *Tests of the MAR assumption (versus the MCAR assumption)*:
-    `r pkg("RBtest")` proposes a regression based approach to test the missing data mechanism and `r pkg("samon")` performs sensitivity analysis in clinical trials to check the relevance of the MAR assumption.
+-   *Tests of the MAR assumption (versus the MCAR assumption)*: Little's test for the MCAR assumption is implemented in `r pkg("misty")`.
+Other approaches are also available elsewhere: `r pkg("RBtest")` proposes a regression based approach to test the missing data mechanism and `r pkg("samon")` performs sensitivity analysis in clinical trials to check the relevance of the MAR assumption.
 In addition, `r pkg("isni")` tests the sensibility to the ignorability assumption by computing the index of local sensitivity to nonignorability.
+-   *Evaluation*: `r pkg("missCompare")` and `r pkg("missMethods")` offer an
+    entire framework to compared different imputation strategies (with diagnostics and visualizations).
+The package `r pkg("Iscores")` can also be useful to evaluate imputation quality using a KL-based scoring rule.\
--   *Evaluation* of the quality of imputation can be performed using the function `ampute` of `r pkg("mice", priority = "core")` through simulations, with the `r pkg("Iscores")` with a KL-based scoring rule, or with the benchmark available in `r pkg("imputeTestbench")` (for univariate time series imputation).
-In addition, `r pkg("mi")` and `r pkg("VIM")` also provide diagnostic plots to evaluate the quality of imputation.
+    Simulations to evaluate imputation qualities can be performed using the function `ampute` of `r pkg("mice", priority = "core")` and `r pkg("imputeTestbench")` provides a benchmark to evaluate univariate time series imputation. \
+    In addition, `r pkg("mi")` and `r pkg("VIM")` also provide diagnostic plots that can help evaluate imputation quality.

 [**Likelihood based approaches**]{#likelihood}